cjbutterworth1996/Personality-Based-AI/README.md

 &nbsp;

-Given the limited control of the director AI, there will only need to be one key class, GAME, that represents the game variables the AI will interact with.
+Given the limited control of the AI director, there will only need to be one key class, GAME, that represents the game variables the AI will interact with.
 Within the game itself, there will also be a MONSTER class with different subclasses for each monster type, as well as a PLAYER class for the player character.

 ## Similar Projects